MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-environment.md

 [!INCLUDE [interactive_login](includes/interactive-login.md)]

-## Find and change your subscription
+## Find and change your active subscription

 After logging into the Azure CLI, always check your default subscription.
 If you aren't working under the subscription you prefer, change your subscription using [az account set](/cli/azure/account#az-account-set).
 Here is a code example you can use.